Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Analysis of the nonequilibrium protocols

 \subsection{Work distribution}

-The work distributions for two different inverse temperatures $\beta=0.1$ and $\beta=1.0$ are shown in Fig.~\ref{fig:Workdistribution}.
-We obtain a roughly Gaussian distribution for both temperatures.
-There are also no additional long tails in the distribution, which is beneficial for the number of required measurements to test the Jarzynski equality~\cite{Halpern2016Number}.
+The work distributions $P_F(W)$ for two different inverse temperatures $\beta=0.1$ and $\beta=1.0$ are shown in Fig.~\ref{fig:Workdistribution}, for the protocol from Fig.~\ref{fig:Thermalstate}.
+We obtain an approximately Gaussian distribution for both temperatures.

-At this point it is also interesting to compare the work distribution with the free energy difference.
+At this point it is interesting to compare the work distribution with the free energy difference.
 The free energy difference is marked in Fig.~\ref{fig:Workdistribution} by a dashed black line, the average work by a dashed magenta line.
-It holds $\Delta F< \braket{W}$ and thus the second law of thermodynamics holds, as expected.
-However, it is also visible that with a finite probability the extracted work is larger than the free energy difference.
+Since $\Delta F< \braket{W}_{P_F}$, the second law of thermodynamics holds, as expected.
+However, it is also visible that with a finite probability the extracted work $\braket{W}_{P_F}$ for single realizations is smaller than the free energy difference; such datapoints are known as "microscopic violations" of the second law~\cite{Maillet2019optimal}.

-Furthermore, in order to test that we are not in an adiabatic regime we compute $\braket{\beta W_{\text{diss}}}$ and comparing itto Eq.~\eqref{eq:Jarzynski}, as is done in Table~\ref{Table work}.
+Furthermore, in order to demonstrate that our circuit operates away from the adiabatic regime, we compute $\braket{\beta W_{\text{diss}}}$ and compare it to Eq.~\eqref{eq:Jarzynski}, see Table~\ref{Table work}.
 Since $W_{\text{diss}}\gg 0$, it follows that the adiabatic approximation does not hold for our chosen protocols.